 ¾ cup powdered sugar

-PREHEAT oven to 325°F. Lightly butter and flour a 12-cup bundt pan; chill.
+PREHEAT oven to 325°F. Lightly butter and flour a 12-cup bundt pan and chill.

-BEAT together 3 cups granulated sugar, butter, and lemon zest at medium speed with an electric mixer 4 to 5 minutes or until fluffy. add ¼ cup lemon juice; beat until blended.
+BEAT together 3 cups granulated sugar, butter, and lemon zest at medium speed with an electric mixer 4 to 5 minutes or until fluffy.
+Add ¼ cup lemon juice and beat until blended.
 Add eggs, 1 at a time, beating just until yellow disappears.

 WHISK together flour, salt, baking soda, and baking powder in a medium bowl.
 Add to butter mixture alternately with yogurt, beginning and ending with flour mixture.
 Beat at low speed just until blended after each addition.

-POUR batter into prepared pan.
+POUR batter into prepared bundt pan.
 Bake 1 hour and 5 minutes or until a long wooden pick inserted in center comes out clean.
 Cool cake in pan on a wire rack 1 hour.
 Transfer cake to a plate, and cool completely (about 1 hour).